-When Frithjof was only 24, his mom passed away as well and Frithjof simply packed his bags and moved to Hamburg, where his uncle Otto Korn was already living.
+When Frithjof was only 24, his mom passed away as well and Frithjof packed his bags and moved to Hamburg, where his uncle Otto Korn was already living.

-Dora Johanna was born in Uetersen, a town known for its roses, in 1890.
+Dora Johanna was born in Uetersen, a small town famous for its beautiful roses, in 1890.
 She had 4 siblings, 2 elder brothers, Johann Heinrich and Carl August, an elder sister called Minna and one younger brother called Hans.
 Her father was a carpenter.
 Before her birth the family had lived in a small place called Kesdorf, close to Süsel (Lübeck) and close to where her father had grown up but had then decided to move to Uetersen where her mother was from.

 Uetersen is not far from Hamburg, still we don't know how the two actually got to know each other.
 But they did and they got married on October 4, 1913.

 On their wedding Dora's father was the witness for Dora and for Frithjof it was a man called Hans Hansen-Beck who had a French wife called Ernestine Albertine Nourtier.

 Soon after their first child Richard was born, named after Frithjof's father.

 Their second child, my grandfather Ernst was born in 1915.